XinyuJi/Leetcode-Study/README.md

 - [1346] Check If N and Its Double Exist *
 - [1351] Count Negative Numbers in a Sorted Matrix *
 - [1365] How Many Numbers Are Smaller Than the Current Number
+- [1389] Create Target Array in the Given Order
+- [1394] Find Lucky Integer in an Array *

 Medium
 - [33] Search in Rotated Sorted Array *